zblz/naima/docs/mcmc.rst

-The measurements and uncertainties in the provided spectrum are assumed to be correct, Gaussian, and independent (note that this is unlikely to be the case, see `Avoiding the Gaussian error assumption`_ on how this might be tackled in the future).
+The measurements and uncertainties in the provided spectrum are assumed to be correct, Gaussian, and independent (note that this is unlikely to be the case, see `Overcoming the Gaussian error assumption`_ on how this might be tackled in the future).
 Under this assumption, the likelihood of observed data given the spectral model :math:`S(\vec{p};E)`, for a parameter vector :math:`\vec{p}`, is